Resourcing For Safety And Stability 2

 Additionally, I like to provide my clients with a very hefty toolkit so as they practice the various tools, they’re able to know which one to use in the moment.
 Tools can be in various forms and formats.
 There are activities including writing, speaking, self-soothing, distraction, etc. We use audio, video, or sensory inputs and the exercises may be in the form of relaxation, meditation, soothing touch, grounding, ego strengthening, and more.
 Here I will share only two of my signature techniques.
 In upcoming installments, I hope to share more.
 You may recall, we have shared some of these tools before.

 Conscious or Controlled Breathing is one of the quickest and easiest ways to calm down before bedtime, before or during a stressful situation, or basically anytime of the day.
 These three exercises are similar, in that they use a basic breathing principle, “Inhale through the nose, and slow down the exhale.”
-Here are two my three favorites that I developed for my clients:
+Here are two favorites that I developed for my clients:

 My Basic Breathing for Beginners™ – (CLICK HERE to download)